DIRECTIONS - PUBLIC TRANSPORT

 The OV-chipcard is the means of payment for the public transport system in The Netherlands.

 If you are not a regular user of public transport in the Netherlands,: the disposable card is a practical choice.
 After usage, the card cannot be reloaded and can be thrown away.
-The disposable card can be purchased in much the same way as you used to buy a train ticket before: per journey or combination journey, for example, 5 same-day return journeys or an OV day card.
+The disposable card can be purchased per journey or combination journey, for example; 5 same-day return journeys or an OV day card.
 It can be bought at the (bus) station.

-To buy public transport tickets for Amsterdam go to Public Transport Holland Shop.
+You can also buy public transport tickets for Amsterdam upfront at Public Transport Holland Shop.

 DIRECTIONS - CAR/MOTOR

-Motor cycles park for free in the parking zones for motor cycles outside of the parking garage.
+Motor cycles park for free in the parking zones for motor cycles next to the bicycle stands. outside of the parking garage.